-Each cottage has a pretty porch from which you can look out to sea towards Redonda, Montserrat, and, on a clear day, Antigua.
+Each cottage has a pretty porch and from various areas in the gardens you can look out to sea with vistas towards Redonda, Montserrat, and, on a very clear day, even Antigua.

-The Golden Rock Inn restaurant conjures up marvellous gourmet meals using fresh local ingredients.
-You dine al fresco with views overlooking the sea or in the quiet gardens.
+The Golden Rock Inn restaurant conjures up marvellous gourmet meals using fresh and local ingredients.
+You dine al fresco with views overlooking the sea or the gardens.

 Breakfast is served 8 am-10:30 am; lunch 11:30 am-3:00pm; afternoon snacks 3:00 – 6:00 pm; dinner 6:00pm-9:00 each day.